realedo/Zeri/README.md

 # What comes next
 My idea is to make a simple Ui for the script so i can release a closed beta dist of my file to a small comunity.
-Then i want Zeri to work closely with a javascript program to display inputs and outouts to a HTML page
+Then i want Zeri to work closely with a javascript program to display inputs and outputs to a HTML page